-“I think we sometimes forget that what makes a company really amazing is its artists and we can be a bit caught up in the way of the world which is a core business model … we’re not a business, we’re theatre makers.”“To me, it means the opportunity to extend myself, hone my skills with other playwrights“
+“I think we sometimes forget that what makes a company really amazing is its artists and we can be a bit caught up in the way of the world which is a core business model … we’re not a business, we’re theatre makers.”

 It is possible, Caceres believes, to find this balance without having to compromise either the artists or the company.
 For her, it is a matter of ‘re-imagining’ how the company might operate so that it feels more inclusive, more artist-centric.

 Constellations will be Caceres’ first main stage work at MTC.
 The play is the work of young British writer Nick Payne and was such a hit in London last year that following its season at the Royal Court it was transferred to the West End.
 Caceres describes Constellations as having everything that she finds delightful about theatre.

 “It plays with form and it talks about big ideas.
 It’s quite challenging and delightful at the same time and it has a kind of grace that for a director is a dream.
 It feels like the complete play in that I can be as imaginative as I want to be as an artist, with respect for the playwright of course, but I’m not stuck in naturalism and I’m not trying to do a kitchen sink drama.
 It’s so much bigger and I love that.”

 Caceres describes herself as a political theatre-maker, so the idea of her directing what sounds, at one level, like a traditional ‘Rom Com’ had me guessing.